workstaffhq/helpcenter/docs/managers/scheduling/recurring.md

 ![img_6.png](Images/img_6.png)
 2. Click on **New**
 3. Select the dates and whether you wish to copy the schedule from an existing one in the project
+4. Once the new schedule is creating, you can edit its location if it is different from the initial project location
-4. You can then create shifts in this new schedule
+5. You can then create shifts in this new schedule.

 ## Repeating a Schedule
 If your schedule always follows the same structure, you have the possibility to repeat a schedule you have already created in the project as many times as you want.